for mutual benefit

 Industrial PhD student

 An industrial PhD student is employed by the company while performing PhD studies at the department.
 They work with the department and company on research topics of interest to both.
-The department currently has several industrial PhD students funded by different organizations, including WASP, [...].
+The department currently has several industrial PhD students, and while employed at the company, some are funded through the WASP organization.

 Adjuct staff are employed part time at a company and part time at the department, and that time can be spent on teaching, supervising PhD students and working on research projects.
-The adjuct position can be as a [adjunkt], [lektor] or professor.
+The adjunct position can be as adjunct lecturer or adjunct professor.

-The department has a long and profound collaboration with Ericsson which is, among other activities, also maintained via our adjunct professor, Johan Eker, spending 20% at the department.
+The department has a long and profound collaboration with Ericsson which is, among other activities, also maintained via our adjunct professor, Johan Eker, spending 20% of his time at the department.